Installer Directory

 Types of Ground Source Heat Pumps

-Ground Source Heat Pumps can utilise the heat from both water and the earth, and there are a number of different varieties.
+Ground Source Heat Pumps can utilise the heat from both water and the earth, and there are some different varieties.
 A closed loop system is the most common, using a contained water and antifreeze mixture.
 An open loop system uses water from the surrounding area but this needs to meet certain requirements such as being low in chlorine.

 • Single Borehole Open or Closed Loop GSHP: A vertical installation that can be drilled up to 100m down into the ground.